A Texas father and son are arrested in the killings of a pregnant woman and her boyfriend

 “These two individuals are the only suspects that we were looking for,” he said.

-Police said Christopher Preciado, 19, was charged with capital murder and his father, Ramon Preciado, 53, was charged with abuse of a corpse for allegedly helping his son move the couple’s bodies.
+Police said Christopher Preciado, 19, was charged with capital murder and his father, Ramon Preciado, 53, was charged with abuse of a corpse for allegedly helping to move the bodies.
 Online records for the Bexar County magistrate early Thursday did not indicate whether either man had attorneys and San Antonio police did not immediately respond to phone and email messages.

 As he was placed in a patrol car late Wednesday night, Ramon Preciado was asked by reporters whether he had remorse.